enix/ring-mtr/README.md

 Copy the file `ring-mtr.example.env` into `ring-mtr.env` and adapt the values, especially the username.

 Then, run `docker compose run ring-mtr`.
 You can use a mix of environment variables and command-line flags.

-After a code update, make sure to rebuild the docker image using `docker compose build`.